-[NOGRR025 and NOGRR150: Replace applicable portions of Section 9.3.9 above with the following upon system implementation:]
+[NOGRR025: Replace Section 9.3.9 above with the following upon system implementation:]

 9.3.9 Voltage and Reactive Control Performance Monitoring

 (1) Transmission owners shall provide switching plans for automatically controlled reactors, capacitors, and other reactive controlled sources to ERCOT.
 For manually switched reactive devices, the transmission owner shall provide its guidelines for the operation of these devices.
 These plans and guidelines shall be posted annually to the MIS Secure Area and must be provided in accordance with the NOMCR or other prescribed process.